vaiibhavgupta/text-to-sql/README.md

 Query Authoring Time: Manual SQL queries at Uber typically take around 10 minutes to write.
 With QueryGPT, this time is reduced to approximately 3 minutes, representing a significant productivity gain. ​

 User Adoption and Satisfaction: In a limited release to Operations and Support teams, about 300 daily active users reported that 78% of the generated queries reduced the time they would have spent writing queries from scratch.

 ---

-## Project Objective

-Convert questions such as:
-"How many students are enrolled in the Math department?"

-Into valid SQL queries such as:
-`SELECT COUNT(*) FROM students WHERE department = 'Math';`

-We compare two methods for accomplishing this:
-1. Fine-tuning an LLM on schema-aware data
-2. Prompting, both zero and few-shot, using schema and example queries

----